Ask most people what they know about Singapore and one of the first things people will mention is how expensive Singapore is.

 Look out for deals both on earning and redeeming miles and the extra lifestyle rewards built around these programs.
 Complimentary airport lounge access anyone?

 This is the best rate we’ve spotted yet.
-What’s more you also get 2.4 miles with $1 SGD spent overseas, up to three miles with every $1 SGD spent on Grab and 1.4 miles spent locally.
+What’s more you also get 2.4 miles with $1 SGD spent overseas.

-- up to 12,000 welcome miles as a sign up bonus
+- up to 50,000 miles as a sign-up bonus after paying the first year annual fee

 - 20,000 loyalty miles every year with a minimum annual spend of $50,000 SGD